lachrist/bercow/README.md

 # test-turtle

 This package a simple language-agnostic test runner which uses memoization based on file dependency information provided by the user.
-The problem that this package is trying to solve is re-testing files that are known to be unaffected by a change.
+The problem that this package is trying to solve is avoiding to re-test files that are known to be unaffected by a change.

 ## Requirements